 Animal Control Officers do not respond to "barking dog" calls.
 This type of complaint is handled by uniformed police officers under the noise violation ordinance.

 Animal Control Officers are on duty from 8:00 AM-6:00 PM during the summer months and from 8:00 AM-5:00 PM in the winter months.
 For times when an officer(s) is not on duty, there is a call-back procedure in place but only for cases of an injured or sick animal, a vicious animal, or an animal that has bitten someone.

 The Animal Control Unit is also responsible for the issuance of dog and cat licenses.
-These licenses may be obtained by contacting or coming by the Animal Control Office at the Law Enforcement Center, 320 S. Kansas or through the City Express payment center at 620 SE Madison.
-These offices are open to the public on normal business days Monday through Friday from 8 AM to 5 PM.
-Registration forms are also available at the Helping Hands Humane Shelter and various veterinary clinics and may be mailed to the Animal Control Office.
+These licenses may be obtained by contacting or coming by the Animal Control Office at the Law Enforcement Center, 320 S. Kansas.
+The office is open to the public on normal business days Monday through Friday from 8 AM to 5 PM.
+They may be mailed to the Animal Control Office.

 The annual license fee for a sterilized dog or cat is $8.00.
 For an non-sterilized dog or cat the fee is $20.00.